Blade element theory: Limitations

-According to momentum theory, a velocity is imparted to the air passing through the propeller, and half of this velocity is given the air by the time it reaches the propeller plane.
+According to momentum theory, a velocity is imparted to the air passing through the propeller, and half of this velocity is given to the air by the time it reaches the propeller plane.
 This increase of velocity of the air as it passes into the propeller disc is called the inflow velocity.
 It is always found where there is pressure discontinuity in a fluid.
 In the case of a wing moving horizontally, the air is given a downward velocity, as shown in Fig. 4., and theoretically half of this velocity is imparted in front of and above the wing, and the other half below and behind.

 This induced downflow is present in the model wing tests from which the airfoil coefficients used in the blade-element theory are obtained; the inflow indicated by the momentum theory is therefore automatically taken into account in the simple blade-element theory.
 However, the induced downflow is widely different for different aspect ratios, being zero for infinite aspect ratio.
 Most model airfoil tests are made with rectangular wings having an arbitrarily chosen aspect ratio of 6, and there is no reason to suppose that the downflow in such a test corresponds to the inflow for each element of a propeller blade.
 In fact, the general conclusion drawn from an exhaustive series of tests, in which the pressure distribution was measured over 12 sections of a model propeller running in a wind tunnel, is that the lift coefficient of the propeller blade element differs considerably from that measured at the same angle of attack on an airfoil of aspect ratio 6.
 This is one of the greatest weaknesses of the simple blade-element theory.

 Another weakness is that the interference between the propeller blades is not considered.
-The elements of the blades at any particular radius form a cascade similar to a multiplane with negative stagger, as shown in Fig. 4.
+The elements of the blades at any particular radius form a cascade similar to a multiplane with negative stagger, as shown in Fig. 5.
 Near the tips where the gap is large the interference is very small, but in toward the blade roots it is quite large.

-In actual propellers there is a tip loss which the blade-element theory does not take into consideration.
+In actual propellers, there is a tip loss which the blade-element theory does not take into consideration.
 The thrust and torque forces as computed by means of the theory are therefore greater for the elements near the tip than those found by experiment.